At a glance: Medicare enrollment in Hawaii

 Medigap plans are used to supplement Original Medicare, covering some or all of the out-of-pocket costs (for coinsurance and deductibles) that people would otherwise incur if they only had Original Medicare on its own.

-As of 2018, there were 15 insurers offering Medigap plans in Hawaii.
+As of 2020, there are 13 insurers offering Medigap plans in Hawaii.

 Original Medicare does not cover outpatient prescription drugs.
-But Medicare beneficiaries can get prescription coverage via a Medicare Advantage plan, an employer-sponsored plan (offered by a current or former employer), or a stand-alone Part D plan.
+But Medicare beneficiaries can get prescription coverage via a Medicare Advantage plan that includes integrated Medicare Part D coverage, an employer-sponsored plan (offered by a current or former employer), or a stand-alone Medicare Part D prescription drug plan.

-For 2019 coverage, insurers are offering 24 stand-alone Part D plans in Hawaii, with premiums ranging from $14 to $80 per month.
+For 2020 coverage, insurers are offering 25 stand-alone Medicare Part D plans in Hawaii, with premiums ranging from $13 to $87 per month.

-As of November 2018, there were 71,138 Hawaii Medicare beneficiaries covered by stand-alone Part D prescription drug plans.
-Another 118,456 beneficiaries had Part D coverage integrated with their Medicare Advantage coverage (most Medicare Advantage plans include Part D coverage; stand-alone Part D plans are usually used to supplement Original Medicare, since it never includes prescription coverage).
+As of mid-2020, there were 72,585 people with Medicare in Hawaii who had prescription coverage under stand-alone Medicare Part D plans.
+Another 128,545 beneficiaries had Medicare Part D coverage integrated with their Medicare Advantage plans, so the majority of Part D coverage in Hawaii is provided via Medicare Advantage plans as opposed to stand-alone Medicare Part D plans (most Medicare Advantage plans include Part D coverage; stand-alone Medicare Part D plans are usually used to supplement Original Medicare, since it never includes prescription coverage).

 Medicare spending in Hawaii

-As of 2016, per-beneficiary Medicare spending in Hawaii was the lowest in the nation, at $6,441.
-Nationwide, the average was $9,533 (and on the high end, per-beneficiary spending exceeded $11,000 in Florida, Texas, and Louisiana).
+As of 2018, per-beneficiary spending on Medicare in Hawaii was the lowest in the nation, at $6,971.
+Nationwide, the average was $10,096 (and on the high end, per-beneficiary spending exceeded $11,000 in Florida, Texas, Mississippi, Oklahoma, and Louisiana).
 That’s according to data that were standardized to account for regional differences in payment rates, but the data did not include costs under Medicare Advantage, and Hawaii has a larger-than-average share of its Medicare population enrolled in Medicare Advantage plans.

-You can read more about Medicare in Hawaii in our state Medicare guide.
-You can also contact the Hawaii State Health Insurance Assistance Program with questions related to Medicare coverage in Hawaii.
+Questions about Medicare eligibility in Hawaii or Medicare enrollment in Hawaii?
+You can contact the Hawaii State Health Insurance Assistance Program with questions related to Medicare in Hawaii.